Orlando Bridgeman, 3rd Earl of Bradford: Sport interests

 Lord Bradford was a Thoroughbred racehorse owner, with colours of white, scarlet sleeves, and a black cap borne by his jockeys.
 He won the Cesarewitch at Newmarket in 1865 with Salpinctes and, in 1879, with Chippendale who came second in two successive races for the same cup.
 He ultimately won the 1892 Derby with Sir Hugo.

 Invited by William Penny Brookes, he was President of the Wenlock Olympian Society in 1874, when Much Wenlock hosted the National Olympian Games.

-Family
+Marriage and issue

-Lord Bradford married the Honourable Selina Weld-Forester, daughter of Cecil Weld-Forester, 1st Baron Forester, on 20 April 1844.
-They had four children:
+Lord Bradford married the Honourable Selina Weld-Forester, daughter of Cecil Weld-Forester, 1st Baron Forester, on 10 April 1844.
+They had six children:

-Lady Mabel Selina Bridgeman (d.
-1933), married Colonel William Kenyon-Slaney on 22 February 1887.